vzaidman/pure-stateless/README.md

 `npm install pure-stateless --save`

 ## About
-This is a *minimalist* library for creating react pure stateless components with a creator function that runs only once.
+This is a <b>*minimalistic*</b> library for creating react pure stateless components, with a creator function that runs only once.

-For more advanced features use [recompose](https://github.com/acdlite/recompose/blob/master/docs/API.md)
+For more advanced features use [recompose](https://github.com/acdlite/recompose).

 ```javascript
 import pureStateless from 'pure-stateless'